theo-armour/theo-armour.github.io/readme.md

 ## Warning
 Be prepared to become confused.

-The web pages here are an app that is a catalog of apps that are catalogs of apps.
+The web pages here are part of an app that is a catalog of apps that are catalogs of apps.
-Of course, all the apps do their stuff even when they are inside another catalog.
+Of course, all the apps actuall work and do their stuff even when they are inside other app catalogs.
 Even worse: most everything can be viewed as source code or as an app.

-Welcome to my world!
+Welcome to my very highly connected world!
+The Notes section describes these things in more detail.

 ## GitHub Presence
 You have two ways of viewing my files here on GitHub: